Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 ## Steps to deploy the Fabric as of 1.1
 MACHINE ONE: Within the `blockchain` folder

 1. Within the `composer` folder, run `./begin.sh`.
-This will generate all the necessary certificates and place them in the `cryto-config` folder.
+This will generate all the necessary certificates and place them in the `crypto-config` folder.
 1. EDIT THE FOLLOWING TWO FILES:
   * **docker-compose.yml**
     - find `<CA_CERT>` and replace it with the full name of the `_sk` file in `composer/crypto-config/peerOrganizations/org1.example.com/ca/`.